Little egret: Description

 The adult little egret is 55–65 cm long with an 88–106 cm wingspan, and weighs 350–550 g.
 Its plumage is normally entirely white, although there are dark forms with largely bluish-grey plumage.
 In the breeding season, the adult has two long plumes on the nape that form a crest.
 These plumes are about 150 mm and are pointed and very narrow.
 There are similar feathers on the breast, but the barbs are more widely spread.
 There are also several elongated scapular feathers that have long loose barbs and may be 200 mm long.
 During the winter the plumage is similar but the scapulars are shorter and more normal in appearance.
 The bill is long and slender and it and the lores are black.
 There is an area of greenish-grey bare skin at the base of the lower mandible and around the eye which has a yellow iris.
 The legs are black and the feet yellow.
 Juveniles are similar to non-breeding adults but have greenish-black legs and duller yellow feet, and may have a certain proportion of greyish or brownish feathers.
 The subspecies nigripes differs in having yellow skin between the bill and eye, and blackish feet.
 During the height of courtship, the lores turn red and the feet of the yellow-footed races turn red.

 Little egrets are mostly silent but make various croaking and bubbling calls at their breeding colonies and produce a harsh alarm call when disturbed.
-To the human ear, the sounds are indistinguishable from the black-crowned night heron (Nycticorax nycticorax) and the cattle egret (Bubulcus ibis) with which it sometimes associates.
+To the human ear, the sounds are indistinguishable from the black-crowned night heron (Nycticorax nycticorax) and the western cattle egret (Ardea ibis) with which it sometimes associates.

 Distribution and habitat

 The breeding range of the western race (E. g. garzetta) includes southern Europe, the Middle East, much of Africa and southern Asia.
 Northern European populations are migratory, mostly travelling to Africa although some remain in southern Europe, while some Asian populations migrate to the Philippines.
 The eastern race, (E. g. nigripes), is resident in Indonesia and New Guinea, while E. g. immaculata inhabits Australia and New Zealand, but does not breed in the latter.
 During the late twentieth century, the range of the little egret expanded northwards in Europe and into the New World, where a breeding population was established on Barbados in 1994.
 The birds have since spread elsewhere in the Caribbean region and on the Atlantic coast of the United States.
+Little egrets have been recorded in South America, with most extralimital records coming from Brazil and French Guiana.
+There is also a record of the species from Colombia.

 The little egret's habitat varies widely, and includes the shores of lakes, rivers, canals, ponds, lagoons, marshes and flooded land, the bird preferring open locations to dense cover.
 On the coast it inhabits mangrove areas, swamps, mudflats, sandy beaches and reefs.
 Rice fields are an important habitat in Italy, and coastal and mangrove areas are important in Africa.
 The bird often moves about among cattle or other hoofed mammals.